 More Information on IEC 60320 Inlets

-The IEC 60320 AC power inlet is the most commonly used means of connecting a detachable cord set to electrical or electronic equipment that consumes up to 16A/250V at operating temperatures up to 120°C. The devices in IEC 60320 standard sheets C13, C14, C15, C16, C19, and C20 are the most commonly specified standards.
+The IEC 60320 AC power inlet is the most commonly used means of connecting a detachable cordset to electrical or electronic equipment that consumes up to 16A/250V at operating temperatures up to 120°C. The devices in IEC 60320 standard sheets C13, C14, C15, C16, C19, and C20 are the most commonly specified standards.
 The IEC 60320 system is used throughout the industrialized world.
-By designing an IEC 60320 power inlet into a product, the manufacturer can attach an international cord set (i.e., cord set with a British, Australian, Continental European, or North American plug) just prior to shipment.
+By designing an IEC 60320 power inlet into a product, the manufacturer can attach an international cordset (e.g. a country-specific plug on one end and an IEC connector on the other end) just prior to shipment.
 This allows the equipment manufacturer to make one device for sale anywhere in the world.

 “Cold” Connectors (65°C)

 IEC 60320 C13 describes a 10A, 250VAC connector for Class I equipment for cold conditions (65°C measured at the contact).
 The 10A rating on power inlet connectors requires that mating international cordsets rated at 10A use the larger 1.00mm2 cable.
 Interpower Corporation’s cordsets utilize the 1.00mm2 cable, thus permitting the 10A rating (with the exception of some British cordsets where the rating is limited by the fuse in the plug).
 The international cordsets in the Designer’s Kit of International cordsets are rated at 10A.